H2CO3/Sparkling/README.md

-The Sparkling API also has some very basic debugging facilities: namely, it is possible to dump the abstract syntax tree of a parsed program (in order to examine the behavior if the parser) and one can disassemble compiled bytecode as well (so as to debug the compiler and the virtual machine).
+The Sparkling API also has some very basic debugging facilities: namely, it is possible to dump the abstract syntax tree of a parsed program (in order to examine the behavior of the parser) and one can disassemble compiled bytecode as well (so as to debug the compiler and the virtual machine).

 What else?